 When a person recovering from addiction relapses, it means that the treatment plan needs to be revised and adjusted, or try a different plan.
 If the relapse was severe enough, the individual might need to go back to the treatment center, possibly in a new program.

 Although relapse is a normal part of recovery, it can be very dangerous depending on the drug used.
 If a person uses as much of the drug as before treatment, they can easily overdose because their bodies aren’t used to that level of drug use.

 Although it might sound like you are doomed to relapse, that’s not the case.
 While you are in treatment, you will learn relapse prevention skills during therapy.
 Behavioral therapies such as cognitive-behavioral therapy (CBT) and dialectical behavior therapy (DBT) are particularly effective for learning strategies for preventing relapse.

 Twelve-step facilitation is an individual therapy that prepares you to enter a 12-step program after leaving treatment.
 These programs are mutual support programs like Alcoholics Anonymous and Narcotics Anonymous (AA and NA).
 Peer groups hold you accountable for your actions and offer guidance and tips on relapse prevention.

 It’s All Right Here In Florida

 If you or a loved one has an issue with substance abuse, there are many centers for drug and alcohol rehab in Florida.
+There is also plenty of Florida Intervention Specialists to help you get started.
 No matter what you need, you can find it here.
 From professional interventionists to sober living and aftercare programs, you can find a treatment program to suit you and your needs here.
 There are luxury rehabs and basic facilities, all of which offer professional medical and mental health treatment.
 It’s up to you now.
 Waiting and denying it doesn’t make it better.
 Contact us now.